 Here’s what to do if you (or someone you know) just couldn’t resist that urge to scratch.

 So, you’re outside enjoying the twilight when you feel a familiar pinch on your arm.
 A quick glance down reveals the small, winged, blood-sucking culprit behind the pain.
 Yep … a mosquito.

 Odds are, a hand smack quickly follows — but it’s too late.
 You’ve been bit.

 Mosquitoes feed on blood using a long, needle-like mouthpart that pierces skin.
 As the insect sucks your blood, it secretes saliva that enters your bloodstream.
 That saliva might as well be called itch juice.

 Your body registers the mosquito saliva as an allergen, notes Folger.
 In response, your immune system sends histamine to the bite spot to remove the allergen.
 (Basically, think of histamine as your body’s bouncer tossing out unruly visitors.)

 But for as much good as the histamine does, it also causes the itching, redness and swelling that you see after a mosquito bite.

 Blame for an infected mosquito bite doesn’t rest solely with the insect.
 Odds are you played a role in escalating the situation from a mild annoyance and irritation into something requiring extra attention.

 The infection, called cellulitis, is from bacteria that enters the punctured skin from your hands.
 Warning signs include:

 One easy way to tell if the bite is spreading?
-Take a pen and draw an outline around the mosquito bite.
-That’s a fool-proof, objective way to keep an eye on it.
+Take a pen and draw an outline around the mosquito bite and then check on it later, suggests Folger.
+That’s a fool-proof, objective way to see if the redness is expanding.